 Google Workspace is the new name for Google’s productivity suite, and a key part of that is Google Drive.
 Google Drive is a great productivity tool for Android that is tightly integrated into the operating system of all Android devices.
 Google Drive is made up of key apps like Google Docs, Google Sheets, Google Slides, and Google Forms.

 Google includes 15GB for free with all Gmail accounts, and it’s possible to upgrade to up to 2TB for $20 per month to store more PDFs, documents, and photos.
 Google Drive can be accessed on all device types, so it’s easy to work on a document on your Android phone, and then edit it later on a Chromebook.
 The seamless access with collaboration makes Google Drive one of the best Android apps to organize your iPhone.

 Evernote has been around for many years, and it’s a popular way to stay productive on Android.
-Evernote allows users to add text, images, audio, and video to a note, and then sync it to all of your other devices.
+Evernote allows you to add text, images, audio, and video to a note, and then sync it to all of your other devices.
 As one of the best Android productivity apps on the market, it offers plenty of collaborative features and keeps all of your notes handy across multiple devices.
 Evernote is a welcome tool in the fight against failing memory—as useful in the boardroom as it is on the train home.